oracle-samples/oltrain/content/posts/osd/post-5/index.md

 ## Details

-This Oracle Cloud Infrastructure Secure Desktops- Admin Workflow demo video provides a demonstration of using Oracle's Image Builder tool to create a disk image for Windows 11 that can be used with Oracle's Secure Desktops.
+This Oracle Cloud Infrastructure Secure Desktops- Admin Workflow demo video provides a demonstration of using Oracle's Image Builder tool to create a disk image for Windows 11 that can be used with Oracle Secure Desktops.